vijay21500269/Ex02-Outlier/README.md

 # Ex02-Outlier
+# AIM:
 You are given bhp.csv which contains property prices in the city of banglore, India.
-You need to examine price_per_sqft column and do following,
+You need to examine price_per_sqft column and do following

 (1) Remove outliers using IQR